 So in our personal, daily interactions, we’re forming an opinion of other people based on their character.
-We take people’s reputation into consideration when deciding whether to hire them, fire them, work with them, recommend them, befriend them, etc. This means that in order to have a long-standing, good reputation you actually have to have a good character.
+We take someone's reputation into consideration when deciding whether to hire them, fire them, work with them, recommend them, befriend them, etc. This means that in order to have a long-standing, good reputation, you actually have to have a good character.

 Follow Gigi Hadid's Example

 Even the wealthy and famous can reap the benefits of cultivating a good reputation.
-Runway model Gigi Hadid is known in her industry as being kind, generous, and hardworking.
+Supermodel Gigi Hadid is known in her industry for being kind, generous, and hardworking.
 This might be surprising to some people, considering she comes from an exceptionally wealthy LA family, and her mother was a star of The Real Housewives of Beverly Hills.

 However, Hadid credits her mother for helping her build a good reputation.
 Her mother always told her, "When you start working, you better be the most hardworking, nicest person in the room because if you’re not, then there’s always going to be someone prettier, nicer, and more hardworking."

 How To Build a Good Reputation